 And when inside of Workflows, you’ll be met with a more detailed builder that lets you see how people are entering Workflows, which actions are taking place, and which branches they’re following based on their own journey.

-Plus, on top of clear and visual Campaign and Workflow builders, our point-and-click email builder is intuitive and makes beautiful, image-driven emails that reflect your brand and makes selling products easy peasy.
+Plus, on top of clear and visual Campaign and Workflow builders, email builder is intuitive and makes beautiful, image-driven emails that reflect your brand and makes selling products easy peasy.